Dosing Capsules vs. Swappable Ovens

 The disposability of dosing capsules and the amount of time you have to wait in between sessions make for some pretty big disadvantages.
 If dosing capsules seem like a feature you’ll want to use frequently, you might want something more quick and convenient.

 The small size of dosing capsules (only 0.1g) means you might need to be reloading multiple times in a single session.
-You can read a more detailed look into the advantages and the disadvantages of the Crafty vaporizer here.
+Read more about the pros and cons of the Crafty vaporizer.

 DaVinci Vaporizer Dosage Pods

 DaVinci, the maker of the IQ2, Miqro, and Ascent, has a similar system to dosing capsules with their dosing pods, but they only work with IQ2 vaporizers.
 The DaVinci IQ2 includes one dosage pod with purchase, and you can buy a set of 6 extra pods, which includes a silicone carrying case for each one.
 They’re more expensive per pod than Storz & Bickel dosing capsules ($25 for 6), but are less disposable and can be reused.